 And if you aren’t aware, the Companion Pass allows you to designate a second traveler to fly with you for almost free (you’ll still need to pay for the minuscule taxes and fees).

-Current requirements include either flying 100 qualifying one-way flights in a calendar year, or earning 135,000 tier qualifying points in a calendar year.
+Or earning 135,000 tier qualifying points in a calendar year.

 With the current bonus points being offered, you can clearly see how much closer you’ll get toward that tier points requirement!

-This is an amazing travel feature to have no matter if you and your spouse are traveling together to visit family or jet-setting off to a blissful vacation.
+This is an amazing travel feature to have, no matter if you and your spouse are traveling together to visit family or jet-setting off to a blissful vacation.

 Speaking of vacation-worthy destinations…